kanjih/go-spnr/README.md

 - Supports raw SQLs for complicated cases

 spnr is desined
-- 🙆‍♂️ for reducing boliderplate codes (mapping selected records to struct or write simple insert/update/delete operations)
+- 🙆‍♂️ for reducing boliderplate codes (i.e. mapping selected records to struct or write simple insert/update/delete operations)
 - 🙅‍♀️ not for hiding queries executed in background (spnr doesn't support abstractions for complicated operations)

 ## Table of contents